 Relax at Parque Ecológico El Salado

-El Salado Ecological Park is ideal for nature enthusiasts and families seeking a peaceful retreat in Envigado, Colombia.
+El Salado Ecological Park is ideal for nature enthusiasts and families seeking a peaceful retreat in Envigado, south of Medellin.
 With a diverse range of plants and animals, hikes, trails, and educational programs, the park provides an excellent opportunity to explore the beauty of the outdoors.

 The Ayurá stream flows from its source in the mountains and offers an excellent location for swimming, splashing, and relaxing, making it a perfect spot for those who love to bathe in the river on a hot day.
 The park also offers a range of adventure sports activities, including skill tests, climbing, canopy, and skateboarding (located outside the park).